-Previously, Ashley served as Associate Director of Strategic Communications at the University of Chicago Urban Education Institute, overseeing external communications for the UChicago Charter School, UChicago Urban Teacher Education Program, and UChicago Impact, as well as distilling UChicago Consortium on School Research insights to target audiences.
-She was instrumental in helping to launch the To&Through Project to provide stakeholders in education with actionable research, data, and resources on the milestones that matter most for high school and college success.
-Ashley’s passion for advancing opportunities for youth stems from a six-year teaching career in Chicago, where she taught high school English in both urban and suburban schools.
+What you were doing before STEMconnector: Previously, I served as Associate Director of Strategic Communications at the University of Chicago Urban Education Institute, overseeing external communications for the UChicago Charter School, UChicago Urban Teacher Education Program, and UChicago Impact, as well as distilling UChicago Consortium on School Research insights to target audiences.
+I was instrumental in helping to launch the To&Through Project to provide stakeholders in education with actionable research, data, and resources on the milestones that matter most for high school and college success.
+My passion for advancing opportunities for youth stems from a six-year teaching career in Chicago, where I taught high school English in both urban and suburban schools.

 - B.S. – Miami University of Ohio; Adolescent Language Arts Education

 - M.Ed. – Harvard University; Education Policy and Management

 Hobbies: I live in Washington, D.C. where I enjoy cooking, running, singing and playing music, and watching Law and Order: SVU marathons.